ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func startEditFile(fileId: Int, startEdit: StartEdit, completion: @escaping (_ data: StringWrapper?, _ error: Error?) -> Void)
 ```

+Informs about opening a file with the ID specified in the request for editing, locking it from being deleted or moved (this method is called by the mobile editors).

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/start-edit-file/).